BlackJar72/CavernsOfEvil/README.md

 This is my first Unity game and only my fourth game, counting arcade games.
 Unity turned out to be so easy that it produced a lot of over confidence as half-way through there seemed to be no bugs and everything seemed to be heading toward a great final form and my first commercial game -- tha was a mistake.
 Bugs showed up that I have no clue how to fix.

-This has been abandoned, the files for the game deleted, so there will be no further updates.
 This should never been released on Steam, but simply treated as a learning project.
 Unfortunately, Steam does not seem to allow a game to be changed from paid to free once published, so I have made it as cheap as is allowed.

+**This has been abandoned, the files for the game deleted, so there will be no further updates.

 ## About the Code